| VIEW

 a winning run is put together soon, we could be stranded

 at the bottom of the League by Christmas.
-I am not
+I am not convinced

-who are seasoned pro�s with experience in our League
+pro�s with experience in our League and who will battle

-and who will battle for us.
-But I suspect they would
+for us.
+But I suspect they would cost too much either

-cost too much either in wages or in signing on fees
+in wages or in signing on fees whereas the foreign newcomers

-cheaply.
-Another drawback with the international newcomers,
+are coming in relatively cheaply.
+Another drawback with

-mentioned to me by another supporter, is it�s difficult
+the international newcomers, mentioned to me by another

-of the more appealing things about following football
+faces every other week.
+One of the more appealing things

-and players.
-It doesn�t seem that long ago that the
+seem that long ago that the bulk of Chester sides remained

-become alienated from their favourite players and the
+weekly basis, supporters become alienated from their

-most important thing is that they stop caring.
-Players
+favourite players and the most important thing is that

-who have been part of the club for some time are suddenly
+club for some time are suddenly dropped to accommodate

-dropped to accommodate yet another international signing.
+yet another international signing.
+This causes resentment

-This causes resentment and does nothing for team spirit.
+and does nothing for team spirit.

 I am not totally convinced by the